rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

     *Disadvantages*:

-    - The Light Client library must trust at some point on the HUB node.
+    - The Light Client library must trust the HUB node to some extent.

     General Disadvantages for both options: